Ever wondered why it costs less to ship a product from China than to send one back?

 Empty return shipments and their impact on cost

-If China sends out more containers than it receives, the implication is that most shipping containers and vessels must return to China empty.
+If China sends out more containers than it receives, it implies that most shipping containers and vessels must return to China empty.

-Shipping empty containers is costly because there is nothing to gain from it.
+Shipping empty containers is costly because there is no benefit to doing so.

-Additionally, you don't have the benefit of economies of scale that you have when shipping to the US from China.
+Additionally, you don't have the economies of scale you have when shipping to the US from China.

 Differences in import/export tariffs

-Since President Trump threatened to pull out of the UPU in 2018, a trade war ensued between China and the US.
+Since President Trump threatened to withdraw from the UPU in 2018, a trade war has ensued between China and the US.

-In a trade war, one country raises its tariffs on goods imported from or exported to another.
+In a trade war, one country raises tariffs on goods imported from or exported to another country.

 When tariffs increase, shipping companies usually pass the additional costs to the buyer and seller by increasing their shipping fees.